flibbertigibbet/android-asteroid-viewer/README.md

 https://api.nasa.gov/

 You will need an API Key which is provided for you in that same link, just fill the fields in the form and click Signup.

-### API key setup

-Copy the file `examples/api_keys.xml` to `starter/app/src/main/res/values/api_keys.xml` and put your API key acquired above in the value.

 ## License